 - Fill in all the categories available in your listing.
 Mind that Google's constantly adding new ones.
 So if you haven't logged in to your GMB page for ages, you may spot there are some new (and empty) fields;

-2. Track your rankings in all the locations you have your business present.
+2. One of the advanced SEO techniques is to track your local SEO rankings in all the locations you have your business present.
 It's important to see those search listings the way your customers do.

 Google Search Quality Guidelines clearly state that brand reputation influences the ranking process.